-The Sub-Fund may, on an ancillary basis, invest in Money Market Instruments including in money market UCITS or UCIs denominated in US\$ or other currencies.
-Investments made in units or shares of UCITS and / or UCIs may not in aggregate exceed 10% of the net assets of the Sub-Fund.
+In case of unfavourable market conditions or where it is in the best interest of Shareholders, the Sub-Fund may also invest up to 25% of its net assets in Money Market Instruments and in money market UCITS or UCIs denominated in US\$ or other currencies and up to 20% in bank term deposits.

+Investments made in units or shares of UCITS and / or UCIs (including money market UCITS or UCIs) may not in aggregate exceed 10% of the net assets of the Sub-Fund.

-The Sub-Fund may acquire credit-linked notes and loan participations in respect of Emerging Market issuers.
+The Sub-Fund may acquire credit-linked notes in respect of Emerging Market issuers.
 The investment limits will equally apply to the issuer of such instrument and to the underlying asset.